 Public Comment Period

 The City of Hampton and Langley Air Force Base shared the findings of the study and solicited public comment during two open house meetings and an online public comment form in March 2022.
 Comments received were documented alongside the study to inform future decision making.
-You can read more about the public comment process and comments received in this summary document.
+You can read more about the public comment process and comments received in this summary document (PDF).